dalo-hub/dalo-hub/README.md

-# Hi there 👋 Daniel here!
+# :wave: Hi there!
+DALO here!

-## Frontend Developer • Systems Engineer • Clean Code Enthusiast

-I build modern, efficient, and accessible interfaces with a strong focus on scalability and good engineering practices.
-I love working with JavaScript/TypeScript ecosystems, crafting UI with React or Angular, and keeping workflows clean with testing, automation, and smart tooling.

-I enjoy minimalism, intuitive UX, and improving things one pixel at a time.
+`Systems Engineer - Frontend developer`

+Systems Engineer and Frontend Developer with a genuine interest in building applications that feel as good as they work.

+I enjoy taking on new challenges, learning from every experience, and contributing to projects where innovation and quality make the difference.
+My goal is to continue growing in the world of web development and to build solutions that make a lasting impact.

 ## 🌟 About Me